 - Supplements to these General Terms and Conditions are an integral part of these General Terms and Conditions, under which you and Joompay agree on usage of specific services as defined in the Supplements.

-- The definitions set out Schedule 1 apply to these General Terms and Conditions.
+- The definitions set out in Schedule 1 apply to these General Terms and Conditions and its Supplements.